 Interior designers rarely follow flooring trends blindly.
-Sure, bold colors and wild patterns might catch your eye, but the pros usually go for classic looks, sturdy materials, and options that hold up over time.
+Sure, bold colours and wild patterns might catch your eye, but the pros usually go for classic looks, sturdy materials, and options that hold up over time.
 They know what works and what just looks good for a season.
 Let’s dig into why designers stay careful about trends, how the flooring world is shifting, and what you can actually take from their advice if you want a home that still feels fresh years down the line.

 How Flooring Is Adapting to Designer-Led Decision Making